Stay organized with collections Save and categorize content based on your preferences.

 • Using the client libraries.

-All source tables must have identical schemas, and only one destination table is allowed.
+All source tables must have identical schemas and tags, and only one destination table is allowed.

 Source tables must be specified as a comma-separated list.
-You cannot use wildcards when you copy multiple source tables.
+You can't use wildcards when you copy multiple source tables.

 To copy multiple source tables, select one of the following choices: